Research Degrees: PhD and MSc

 Our postgraduate research students are involved in diverse research projects across the entire spectrum of computer science.
 In many cases, we offer funded studentships; these positions attract a tax-free scholarship as well as payment of University fees.

 New student registrations take place in January, May and September each year.
-Our students generally have a high honours standard in a MSc or BSc primary degree in computer science or a cognate discipline, and we welcome high quality applicants from diverse backgrounds.
+Our students generally have a high honours standard in an MSc or BSc primary degree in computer science or a cognate discipline, and we welcome high quality applicants from diverse backgrounds.
 The application process has two steps:

 - Next, if these initial discussions are successful, you should complete the formal application form.
 As described in this form, to support your application you must submit a Statement of Research Interests, university transcripts, your IELTS/TOEFL results (if applicable), and reports from two referees.